Westminster City Council Hearing On Uplands Approved the Development January 10, 2022

 In a 5-2 vote the Westminster City Council approved the Uplands development as submitted on the second vote.
 With this approval only 60% of the required Public Land Dedication was approved.

-On February 16th Varde Partners, an international hedge fund, bought the historic Westminster Farm.
+On February 16th Varde Partners, a $16 billion international hedge fund, bought the historic Westminster Farm.